ribtoks/code-jamming/_posts/2016-09-23-replacing-qnetworkaccessmanager-for-the-great-good.md

 Curl library has [tons of examples](https://curl.haxx.se/libcurl/c/example.html) available to a fellow programmer and it won't take much time to copy-and-paste solutions to almost any problem you may encounter.
 Using libcurl will allow you to choose if you want to create a blocking calls or to do everything in thread controlled by you.
 You can read more on that by wonderful [topic by Maya Posch](https://mayaposch.wordpress.com/2011/11/01/how-to-really-truly-use-qthreads-the-full-explanation/).

-You can find working examples of replacement for <code class="language-clike">QNetworkAccessManager</code> for API calls named <code class="language-clike">SimpleCurlRequest</code> [at GitHub as part of Xpiks project](https://github.com/Ribtoks/xpiks/blob/master/src/xpiks-qt/Conectivity/simplecurlrequest.cpp){.broken_link} and [it's usage](https://github.com/Ribtoks/xpiks/blob/master/src/xpiks-qt/Helpers/remoteconfig.cpp).
+You can find working examples of replacement for `QNetworkAccessManager` for API calls named `SimpleCurlRequest` [at GitHub as part of Xpiks project](https://github.com/Ribtoks/xpiks/blob/master/src/xpiks-qt/Conectivity/simplecurlrequest.cpp){.broken_link} and [it's usage](https://github.com/Ribtoks/xpiks/blob/master/src/xpiks-qt/Helpers/remoteconfig.cpp).